-To apply, complete and submit the IEP Application form.
-Complete and submit the International Student Financial Guarantee Form.
-After you are accepted, you will receive your I-20 form and information about getting your F-1 student visa.
-You will also be asked to complete: a housing application, a student health form, and a payment plan.
+To apply, complete and submit the Application for the Intensive English Program.
+If the applicant is an international student, then he or she will also need to submit the International Student Financial Guarantee Form, and OBU will send the applicant an I-20 form and information about obtaining the F-1 student visa.
+Other forms the applicant will need to complete are as follows: a housing application, a student health form and a payment plan.